 Before Alexander Miles invented a system for elevator doors to open and close automatically, it was up to people—either the riders themselves or an operator—to make sure the car and shaft doors were secure.
 And guess what?
 People forgot, and accidents ensued.

 Miles saw the potential for danger when riding in an elevator with his young daughter, so he devised a system wherein an elevator’s doors could open and close on their own, eliminating the hazard of human error.
 His design made it so the cage of the elevator car would trigger a mechanism that would close the door to the shaft on its own.

 Shirley Chisholm never faced a barrier she wasn't willing to break.
-An educator from Brooklyn, Chisholm became the first African-American woman to serve on the United States Congress, remaining in office from 1969 to 1983.
+An educator from Brooklyn, Chisholm became the first Black woman to serve in the United States Congress, remaining in office from 1969 to 1983.
 While representing New York’s 12th Congressional District, she founded the Congressional Black Caucus and the National Women’s Political Caucus, and served on the Education and Labor Committee, all while exclusively staffing her office with women.